CodeHarborHub/codeharborhub.github.io/dsa-solutions/lc-solutions/0000-0099/0036-Valid-Sudoku.md

 **Output:**  false
 <br>

 **Explanation**: Same as Example 1, except with the 5 in the top left corner being modified to 8.
-Since there are two 8's in the top left 3x3 sub-box, it is invalid.
+Since there are two 8's in the top left $3 \times 3$ sub-box, it is invalid.

 ### Constraints